 - IMPAACT Community Advisory Board (ICAB), which enables communities to provide input and feedback on Network activities

-The IMPAACT Network conducts clinical trials of HIV/AIDS therapy and prevention in maternal, pediatric, and adolescent patients.
+The IMPAACT Network conducts clinical trials of HIV/AIDS therapy, prevention, and potential remission/cure in maternal, pediatric, and adolescent patients.
 Current Network studies include (but are not limited to) the following:

 - A randomized trial (PROMISE) comparing various antenatal and postnatal strategies of preventing mother-to-child transmission of HIV in different geographical areas and resource settings

-- A clinical trial to determine whether women with CD4 counts above 400 per mm3 should continue or discontinue highly active ARV therapy after pregnancy
+- A clinical trial to determine whether women with CD4 counts above the country threshold for initiation of antiretroviral therapy should continue or discontinue ARV therapy after pregnancy

 - A study of the pharmacokinetics and safety of ARV drugs in pregnant HIV-infected women